MEDICARE ADVANTAGE PLANS

 FREE CONSULTATION ABOUT YOUR BENEFITS

-When you contact Cannon Disability Law, you will receive a free consultation about your benefits.
+When you contact Cannon Disability Law, you will receive a free review of your benefits.
 Even better, you do not have to pay any money upfront to hire us to help you with your case.
 We represent all of our clients on a contingency fee basis.
 This means that if we do not win your SSDI or SSI case, you do not owe us an attorney fee.
 We can also give you a free interview and discussion about your options for Medicare Advantage plans.
+If you have a change in circumstances, like marriage, it may also impact your Medicare benefits.
+Learn more about marriage and Medicare benefits here.

 What does a free consult mean?
 It means that we will answer your questions about your Social Security case for free.
 If you don’t know how to apply for benefits, then we will help you.
 Likewise, if you want to become a client or you are wondering if you have a good SSD case, then we will tell you.